peterdv/CheatSheetsAndOtherRecipes/CheatSheets/Git/GitCheatSheet.rst

 #.
 List any local feature branches
    (to ensure that you have not started on this once before).

 #.
-Create a local feature branch based on `develop` and swithc to it.
+Create a local feature branch based on `develop` and swith to it.

 #.
 Then,